varunriyer/Node_JS_Programming/README.md

 - **call/apply**: Invoking functions with explicit `this` and arguments list.
 - **Function Binding**: Using `bind()` to permanently associate a function with a context (`this`).

-This collection of practice exercises provides a solid understanding of JavaScript and Node.js features that are essential for backend development and full-stack programming.